-A full tour of the fort and the tower is also offered by the Australia national park service.
-This must be booked in advance and costs $27, which includes the return ferry trip.
+Alternatively, a full tour of the fort and the tower is also offered by the Australia national park service.
+Book in advance, to avoid disappointment.

-Editor’s note: Fort Denison is home to a restaurant, which is currently closed but will hopefully re-open in late 2019.
-Wendy has a guide to being vegan in Australia, which is highly possible, particularly in the bigger cities.
+↠ Editor’s note: Fort Denison is home to a restaurant, which is currently closed but will hopefully re-open in late 2022.
+Wendy has a guide to eating vegan in Australia, which is highly possible, particularly in the bigger cities.

 By Sara of Our Kind of Crazy

-If you ever find yourself in Sydney, Australia, you’ll want to be sure to stop at Bondi Beach.
-It is one of Australia’s most famous beaches, and for good reason.
+If you ever find yourself in Sydney, Australia, you’ll want to make a stop at Bondi Beach.
+It is one of Australia’s most famous beaches, for good reason.

 There is lots to do around Bondi.
 First, the white sand beach is a beautiful stop to enjoy with the blue waters.
 Grab a surf board or boogie board and head out on the waves.

 Bondi Beach has a very unique attraction in the the Icebergs ocean pool.
 It is a pool that is open year-round, and can be enjoyed by everyone.
-There is lap swimming available in the outside pool, where waves can crash into the pool while you’re swimming to give you more of an ocean swimming feel.
+There is lap swimming available in the outside pool, where waves often crash into the pool while you’re swimming, to give you more of an ocean swimming feel.